Search Syntax

 | -------------------------------------------------------- | -------------------------------------------------------------------- |

-| `service:chalkruntime status:error` | Logs from `chalkruntime` with status `error`. |
+| `service:chalkruntime severity:ERROR` | Error logs from `chalkruntime`. |

-| `service:(chalkruntime OR api) -status:ok` | Logs from either service, excluding successful records. |
+| `service:(chalkruntime OR api) -severity:INFO` | Logs from either service, excluding routine ones. |

 | `resolver:my_resolver "timed out"` | Resolver logs whose message contains `timed out`. |

-| `(component:engine OR component:api) AND severity:error` | Error logs from either component. |
+| `(component:engine OR component:api) AND severity:ERROR` | Error logs from either component. |

 | `service:(NOT (proxy OR api)) timeout` | Logs containing `timeout` from services other than `proxy` or `api`. |